mckaymadsen/cs201_project/README.md

 Looking back, there may have been more efficient data structures for this particular data set.
 The hash table's advanagtes are partailly negated by the duplicate keys (movie titles).
 However, the ~O(1) search time given for exact title searches and the fact taht the dataset is not particually large allows for the hash table to do its job sucesfully.

+## General
+ Tested on a VM running Ubuntu 18.04.2 LTS with 1 processor, 4GB RAM, and 40GB HDD space.

  ## HELP
 Contact mmadsen@crimson.ua.edu for help with the issue.